murkyl/dotiw-js/README.markdown

 _Default_: false

-Set this to true if you want traditional Rails vague times like about 1 hour.
+Set this to true if you want traditional Rails vague times like 'about 1 hour'.

-Currently not implemented.

 ###accumulate_on